reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 1. Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.
 2. In the CodeSandbox tab you opened by clicking Fork, press the menu button in the top left corner of the page, then choose **File > Export to ZIP**.
-3. Unzip the archive, then open a terminal and `cd` to the directory you downloaded (called `sandpack-project` FIXME).
+3. Unzip the archive, then open a terminal and `cd` to the directory unzipped.
 4. The files you downloaded use a tool called [Create React App](https://create-react-app.dev/).
 To install the dependencies needed to run it, run `npm install`.

-FIXME default browsers in package.json

 Now if you run `npm start` in that folder, it should run a local server, open `http://localhost:3000/` in the browser, and show you the empty tic-tac-toe board.